dandi/handbook/docs/13_upload.md

 1. **Add metadata to Dandiset.** Visit your Dandiset landing page:
    `https://dandiarchive.org/dandiset/<dataset_id>/draft` and click on the `METADATA` link.

-If you have an issue using the Python CLI, see the [Dandi Debugging section](./15_debugging.md).
+If you have an issue using the DANDI Client, see the [DANDI Debugging section](./15_debugging.md).

 ## Storing Access Credentials